Training Guide

 Objective: Build a real SOQL query with relationships and inline editing

 Exercise: (1) Open Workspace > Explore > SOQL.
 (2) Write a query: SELECT Id, Name, Account.Name FROM Contact LIMIT 5.
 (3) Run it (Ctrl+Enter or green Run button).
 (4) Try double-clicking a result cell to inline edit (if enabled).
 (5) Try filtering results using the column filter icon.
 (6) Export the results as CSV.
-This teaches the SOQL Builder end-to-end workflow.
+(7) Save the query to the Saved query library β€” give it a name, then clear the editor and reload it from the library by searching its name.
+(8) Export the library as JSON (handy for sharing a query set with a teammate or importing it in another org).
+This teaches the SOQL Builder end-to-end workflow and how to build a reusable query catalog.

 ⭐ Best Practices & Coaching Tips